e2crawfo/hrr-scaling/README.md

 Our goal is to encode the WordNet graph in *spiking neurons*, and so we require some way to relate the above scheme to a spiking neural network.
-Our tool for this purpose is the Neural Engineering Framework (NEF), a principled approach to constructing populations of spiking neurons that represent and manipulate high-level vectors [(Eliasmith & Anderson 2003)](http://www.amazon.com/Neural-Engineering-Representation-Neurobiological-Computational/dp/0262550601).
+Our tool for this purpose is the Neural Engineering Framework (NEF), a principled approach to constructing populations of spiking neurons that represent and manipulate high-level vectors (Eliasmith & Anderson 2003).
+An overview of the NEF can be found [here](http://compneuro.uwaterloo.ca/research/nef.html).
 The NEF makes it straightforward to implement the mathematically defined HRR extraction operation in spiking neurons.
 Moreover, the operation can be implemented using a number of neurons linear in the dimensionality of the vectors used in the HRR scheme, which is fixed at 512 for our model.

 The other required ingredient is a *neural cleanup memory*.
 This is required because the HRR operation that extracts the information stored in the vectors is inherently noisy.